Fish Pose

 Modifications and Props:

-If you have difficulty opening the chest into this deep backbend, then use a bolster.
+If you have difficulty opening the chest into this deep backbend, use a bolster.
 Lie down on top of the bolster so that it supports your spine all the way from your sacrum up to the bottom of your neck.

 Your head should extend over the rounded edge of the bolster and hang down so that the top of your head touches the floor.
 Keep the end of your tailbone on the floor.